AtulACleaver/value-of-n-pi/README.md

 ## Value of Pi
- 🥧 Find the value of pie to nth value
+ 🥧 Find the value of pi to nth value

 ## 📄 Preview
 ![preview.png](preview.png)